 So here’s what we’re going to do this time that I think will be even better.

-Email us a photo of a room in your home or exterior that bothers you.
-For interiors make sure you take the photo WITHOUT FLASH and preferably with natural light.
-If the room is dark, it's okay to have lights on but it's very important that you don't use FLASH.
+Email us a photo of a room in your home that bothers you.
+Make sure you take the photo WITHOUT FLASH and preferably with natural light.
+If the room is dark, it’s okay to have lights on but it’s very important that you don’t use FLASH.

 Three times a week, Monday, Wednesday and Friday, I will post one of them on my Facebook Fan page with my best interpretation of why it’s bothering you and what to do about it.